dodo920306/2024_multimedia_hw3/README.md

 ## Edge Detection

-After the image was histogram equalized, I apply Edge Detection by smoothing it, convolute it with sobel x and sobel y matrices, and normalize it.
+After the image was histogram equalized, I apply Edge Detection by smoothing it, convolute it with sobel x and sobel y matrices, prevent it from overflowing, and normalize it.

 ```python
     # Edge Detection